soulfresh/ffgl-playground/README.md

     touch src/myplugins/firstplugin/FirstPlugin.cpp

 Now you can use cmake to generate your project.
 The `Makefile` in the root of the project shows how to generate and build the project.
+I use it as a list of shortcut commands so I don't have to remember the CMake commands and for brevity (ex. `make sp` builds one of my plugins).
-Feel free to customize it with any build rules you use frequently.
+Feel free to customize the makefile with any build rules you use frequently.

 ### Development Flow
-I like to use the make based build system so this is how I generally develop:
+You'll see from the makefile that I generally use Ninja to build my plugins from the commandline.
+On Windows, I use Visual Studio which will detect and configure itself based on the CMake files.

+Here's a description of my flow on the commandline:

-On a new checkout, start by initializing the make builds.
+On a new checkout, start by initializing the builds.
 If you want you can `make all` to verify the build is working.

-    make gen-make
+    make gen
     make all

 There are also make tasks for generating other build types (ex.
 XCode) in the make file.

-During development, I'll use the playground to build and run the plugin I'm working on.
+During development, I'll use the playground to build and test the plugin I'm working on.
 I create specific build targets for each of my targets for running in the playground and for generating debug/release builds.
 I'll usually have make tasks like the following:

-    make my-plug
-    make my-plug-play
-    make my-plug-release
+    make my-plug # create a debug build of a plugin make my-plug-play # start the playground for a plugin make my-plug-release # create a release build

+There are a couple example plugins in the `src/examples` folder.
 For more example plugins, copy one of the FFGL SDK plugins from `deps/ffgl/srouce/plugins` into the `src/examples` folder.